Piero Tellini

 In 1947 Tellini won the Nastro d'Argento for the script of Zampa's To Live in Peace, while in 1952 he was awarded the Best Screenplay Award at the Cannes Film Festival for Mario Monicelli's and Steno's Cops and Robbers.
 Starting from 1954 he was also active as a film director.

-He was first married to actress Liliana Tellini.
+He was first married to actress Liliana Tellini, with whom he had one child, Massimo.

+In 1965, he married Jo Anne Bosshard (Spokane, 1 December 1931 – Everett, Washington, 1 November 2002).
+The two met in Spain, had one child, Chiara (born 1965), and lived between Whidbey Island and Italy for years.